Linear Orders in Presburger Arithmetic: Introduction

-Note that however not all orders of finite Hausdorff rank are definable in $(\ZZ,<,+)$: there are continuum many non-isomorphic linear orders of the rank $1$ and at most countably many of them are definable in $(\ZZ,<,+)$.
-So \sref{Theorem}{ordering} only gives a necessary condition for something to be a definable linear order in $(\ZZ,<,+)$.
-In this paper we give a characterization of the class of linear orders definable in $(\ZZ,<,+)$.
+However, not all orders of finite Hausdorff rank are definable in $(\ZZ,<,+)$: there are continuum many non-isomorphic linear orders of rank $1$, and only at most countably many of them are definable in $(\ZZ,<,+)$.
+So \sref{Theorem}{ordering} only gives a necessary condition for a linear order to be definable in $(\ZZ,<,+)$.
+In this paper we give a complete characterization of the class of linear orders definable in $(\ZZ,<,+)$:

-\begin{reptheorem}{main} Any linear order definable in $(\ZZ,<,+)$ is $(\ZZ,<,+)$-definably embeddable into the lexicographic ordering $\ZZ^n$. \end{reptheorem}
+\begin{reptheorem}{main} Any linear order definable in $(\ZZ,<,+)$ is $(\ZZ,<,+)$-definably embeddable into the lexicographic ordering on $\ZZ^n$. \end{reptheorem}

-This, of course, implies that any definable in $(\ZZ,<,+)$ linear order is isomorphic to a restriction of $\ZZ^n$.
+This, of course, implies that any definable linear order in $(\ZZ,<,+)$ is isomorphic to a restriction of $\ZZ^n$ to a Presburger-definable set.

-In fact, the same holds in all models of Presburger arithemtic: \begin{reptheorem}{non-standard} If $M\models \PrA$, then any linear order $L$ definable in $M$ is $M$-definably embeddable into the lexicographic ordering $M^n$. \end{reptheorem}
+In fact, the same holds in all models of Presburger arithmetic: \begin{reptheorem}{non-standard} If $M\models \PrA$, then any linear order $L$ definable in $M$ is $M$-definably embeddable into the lexicographic ordering on $M^n$. \end{reptheorem}

-\sref{Theorem}{non-standard} may be compared to results about certain classes of $o$-minimal structures establishing the definable embeddability of definable linear orders into the lexicographic order on the underlying structure \cite{as,rama}.
-So despite not being $o$-minimal, with regards to definability of linear orders, Presburger arithmetic has properties analogours to $o$-minimal theories.
+\sref{Theorem}{non-standard} may be compared to results about certain classes of $o$-minimal structures establishing the definable embeddability of definable linear orders into the lexicographic order on the underlying structure \cite{onshuussteinhorn,ramakrishnan}.
+So despite not being $o$-minimal, with regard to definability of linear orders Presburger arithmetic has properties analogous to $o$-minimal theories.

-The work is organized in the following way.
+The work is organized as follows.
 Section 2 introduces the necessary background in Presburger arithmetic.
 In Section 3, we discuss linear orders with finite Hausdorff rank.
 Section 4 introduces piecewise polynomial functions and section cardinality functions.
-In Section 5, we introduce the projection operator acting on fundamental lattices and show its correct behaviour.
+In Section 5, we introduce the notion of definable $N$-connectedness and prove a result about uniform definable $N$-connectedness of a definable family of individually connected sets, which is of interest in its own right.
 In Section 6, we prove \sref{Theorem}{main}.